vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 ---
-title: Streaming Data
+title: Streaming data
 sidebar_position: 2
 hide_title: false
-description: Enhance the bot with a data stream
+description: Enhance the bot with a data stream.
 ---

 This tutorial builds upon the basis of the codebase in [Getting Started](getting-started.md), so ensure you have run through that tutorial first if you want to build a working bot.

 In the last tutorial we built a bot that looped infinitely, checking its position on a market and the live prices before submitting its own orders based on that.
-However, as noted, despite sleeping for only 1s at the end of each iteration we were only actually running through the loop once every few seconds.
+However, as noted, despite sleeping for only 1s at the end of each iteration, it only actually runs through the loop once every few seconds.
 This is down to the fact it had to call out to a REST API for each of these data updates.

 One way to speed this up is to set up listeners with WebSockets to stream these updates live.
 That is what will be set up in this tutorial.

 ## Listener

-This tutorial will be using the methods from the [REST API](../../api/rest/data-v2/trading-data-service.mdx) labelled `Subscription` for these streams.
+This tutorial will be using the methods from the [REST API](../../api/rest/data-v2/trading-data-service.mdx) `Subscription` endpoint for these streams.
 To start off with, add these two new lines to the `requirements.txt` file:

 ```
 rel